ibm-cloud-docs/vpc/block_storage_vpc_capacity_performance.md

 * 16 KB * 6000 IOPS == ~94 MBps
 * 8 KB * 6000 IOPS == ~47 MBps
 * 4 KB * 6000 IOPS == ~23 MBps

+If you want to improve the performance of your storage volume without changing the IO size, you can adjust the IOPS value.
+This might require increasing the capacity of your volume, too.
+For more information, see [Adjusting IOPS of a block storage volume](/docs/vpc?topic=vpc-adjusting-volume-iops&interface=ui).
+You can't adjust the throughput limit of a first-generation volume directly.